-In this report, you’ll find results on how well the College Board delivered opportunities to students in 2016-17, including these major findings:
+This year's report is the first to include a cohort that had access to the Suite from 8th grade through high school graduation.
+In this report, you'll see results on how well College Board delivered opportunities to students in 2019–20, including these major findings:

-- Retaking the SAT increases college access, especially for low-income students.
+Retaking the SAT increases college access, especially for students from underrepresented and low-income populations.

 Fee waivers improve college access for students from low-income families.